Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Computational challenges

 The other relevant problem with DMA is the RAM usage.
-Specifically, if we want to store the quantities defined in Equations \ref{eq:2.1} and \ref{eq:3.3}, we need to define two arrays of dimension $T\times d\times\left(2^n-1\right)$.
+Specifically, if we want to store the quantities defined in Equations \ref{eq:2.1} and \ref{eq:3.3}, we need to define two arrays of dimension $T\times d\times k$.
 These kind of objects are not present in the \pkg{eDMA} package since we rely on the markovian nature of the model clearly evident from Equation~\ref{eq:2.1}.
-In this respect, we keep track of the quantities coming from Equation~\ref{eq:3.3} and $p\left(y_{t}\vert M_{i},\delta_{j},\mathcal{F}_{t-1}\right)$ only for two consecutive periods during the loop over $T$.
-RAM usage is still efficiently performed in the \pkg{eDMA} package.
+In this respect, ,we keep track of the quantities coming from Equation~\ref{eq:3.3} and $p\left(y_{t}\vert M_{i},\delta_{j},\mathcal{F}_{t-1}\right)$ only for two consecutive periods during the loop over $T$.\footnote{Differently, in the \pkg{dma} package a full $T\times k$ matrix is stored.} RAM usage is still efficiently performed in the \pkg{eDMA} package.
 Indeed, the computer where we run all our simulations has only $8$GB of RAM.
+A formal analysis of RAM usage with the \pkg{eDMA} package is hard to implement given that RAM profiling for \proglang{C++} functions wrapped in \proglang{R} cannot be easily performed\footnote{This is the case also for contributed packages such as \pkg{profvis} of \cite{profvis}.}.
+However, we find that \pkg{eDMA} on a Windows 10 based system equipped with $16$GB of RAM fixing $T = 300$ is able to handle 4'194'304 model combinations while, for example, \pkg{dma} only 2'097'157, \emph{i.e.}, half of \pkg{eDMA}.